codeceptjs/CodeceptJS/docs/basics.md

 I.click('//dev[@test-id="myid"]');
 ```

+> ℹ If click doesn't work in a test but works for user, it is possible that frontend application is not designed for automated testing.
+To overcome limitation of standard click in this edgecase use `forceClick` method.
+It will emulate click instead of sending native event.
+This command will click an element no matter if this element is visible or animating.
+It will send JavaScript "click" event to it.

 ### Filling Fields

 Clicking the links is not what takes the most time during testing a web site.
 If your site consists only of links you can skip test automation.
 The most waste of time goes into the testing of forms.
 CodeceptJS provides several ways of doing that.